hapax/hapax.github.io/assets/maximal.md

 another, the first surveyor can *prove* the straight line is shortest using their newfound knowledge of circles.

-For convenience, the first surveyor orients measuring sticks so that Assur $A$ is at the origin and Babylon $B$ on the vertical stick.
+For convenience, they orient measuring sticks so that Assur $A$ is at the origin and Babylon $B$ on the vertical stick.
-(These measuring sticks are now very long.)
-The surveyor then draws circles from $A$ and $B$ which pass through
+The first surveyor then draws circles from $A$ and $B$ which pass through
 $C$, using long ropes with ends fixed at $A$ and $B$ respectively.
 This lets us compare the length $AB$ (the length of the straight line from Assur to Babylon) to the lengths $AC, BC$ traversed when you travel via Charax.
 The circles overlap with some length $d$, in which case

 $$